Government Shutdown:

 Ongoing construction:

-- Most construction projects within the park, including work on the Maintenance Building and the Harden Farm staff housing complex, will be permitted to continue during the shutdown.
+• Most construction projects within the park, including work on the Maintenance Building and the Harden Farm staff housing complex, were permitted to continue during the shutdown.

 Fee collection and revenue:

-- Friends of Acadia estimates that Acadia National Park generated roughly $1.5M in fee revenue last October, one of the park’s busiest months.
-During the shutdown, fee collectors and visitor center staff, who usually aid visitors with park pass purchases, will be furloughed.
-This puts significant park revenue, needed for next year’s operations, at risk.
+• Friends of Acadia estimates that Acadia National Park generated roughly $1.5M in fee revenue last October, one of the park’s busiest months.
+During the shutdown, fee collectors and visitor center staff, who usually aid visitors with park pass purchases, were furloughed.
+This resulted in a significant loss in park revenue, needed for next year’s operations.

 Implications for Our Community:

-- The timing of the shutdown is particularly difficult, as fall foliage season is among Acadia’s busiest periods and a major driver of the regional economy.
-Last week, the National Park Service released new data showing visitors to Acadia spent an estimated $539 million in local gateway communities in 2024, supporting 5,300 local jobs and generating $745 million in total economic output for Downeast, Maine.
-Disruption to park operations will ripple through surrounding communities.
+• The timing of the shutdown was particularly difficult, as fall foliage season is among Acadia’s busiest periods and a major driver of the regional economy.
+In September, the National Park Service released new data showing visitors to Acadia spent an estimated $539 million in local gateway communities in 2024, supporting 5,300 local jobs and generating $745 million in total economic output for Downeast, Maine.

 How You Can Help:

-- Engage with policymaker: Contact your state’s congressional delegation to stress the importance of stable funding and staffing for the National Park Service.
+• Engage with policymakers: Contact your state’s congressional delegation to stress the importance of stable funding and staffing for the National Park Service.
 Urge policymakers to lift the hiring freeze and restore full staffing levels at national parks.

 Thank you to everyone for helping support our park and our community!